New to Therapy

 What to Expect

-Our first session will be an assessment appointment.
-We will discuss what your current concerns are, any symptoms you are experiencing, and how these things are impacting your daily life.
-I will also ask you questions about your history so that I can understand the important pieces of your life that have shaped you as a person.
+Your first 1-3 sessions will be assessment appointments.
+You and your will discuss what your current concerns are, any symptoms you are experiencing, and how these things are impacting your daily life.
+Your therapist will also ask you questions about your history so that they can understand the important pieces of your life that have shaped you as a person.

-From this point we will work together to identify treatment goals, or the specific changes you would like to make during therapy.
-Then we will discuss the different approaches I can offer you to working on your problems.
-This process can take 2-3 sessions.
-During this time we will also be making sure that we can work well together in therapy.
+From this point you and your therapist will work together to identify treatment goals, or the specific changes you would like to make during therapy.
+Then your therapist will discuss the different approaches they can offer you to working on your problems.
+During this time you and your therapist will also be making sure that we can work well together in therapy.

-Once we have completed your assessment, identified goals, and agreed upon a treatment approach we will get started on helping you make meaningful changes in your life.
+Once you and your therapist have completed your assessment, identified goals, and agreed upon a treatment approach you will get started on making the changes you want for your life.

-A typical course of treatment ranges from 10-16 sessions, but some people take less and others take more depending on the types of problems for which they are seeking help.
+A typical course of treatment varies based on a variety of factors.
+Some people take less time and others take more time depending on the types of problems for which they are seeking help.